 The COVID-19 pandemic has touched businesses in every industry.
 For better or for worse, it left many business owners scrambling.
 Marketing agencies are no exception; even those who didn't lose clients still had to quickly adjust their messaging, campaigns, and tactics across the board.
 But fortunately, adapting and innovating are what marketers do best.
 They're key skills involved in running a successful chatbot agency in any age, and that hasn't changed.

-To help you pivot your chatbot marketing agency to survive and thrive during these times, we gathered advice from some of the best chatbot marketers and agency owners we know.
+To help you pivot your chatbot marketing agency to survive and thrive during these times, we gathered advice from two of the best chatbot marketers and agency owners we know.
 Read on for their insights and tips.

 Why now is the time for agencies to shine

 As School of Bots Co-Founder Natasha Takahashi puts it, "right now is the best time that there has ever been in history to provide chatbot marketing services to the right types of clients."
 Here are a few reasons this is true: